stevenchadburrow/PICboy/README.md

 The principle is to keep this emulator in a single C file and have it as portable as possible to smaller devices.
 It is also designed for speed over accuracy.
 It uses OpenGL/GLFW and OpenAL as a basis for graphics and audio on desktop computers.
 It was developed on Linux but should be portable to other systems with minimum or no effort at all.<br>

-As of now, it is a full DMG emulator with audio included, for No-MBC, MBC1, MBC2, MBC3, and MBC5 carts.
-GBC additions are on-going.
-Nearly all GBC changes are marked somehow.
-It can now play Crystal Clear without any glitches!<br>
+This is a full DMG/GBC emulator with audio included, for No-MBC, MBC1, MBC2, MBC3, and MBC5 carts.
+Nearly all GBC additions are marked somehow.
+Most GBC games work, but there are some that do not, specifically Shantae (which I'm ok with!)<br>

 <b>Features:</b><br>
 - Cart RAM Save/Load<br>